-It costs as little as $3,600 a year or $300/month to support one student through the Student Assistance program.
-Donate now to the Student Assistance Program (in the notes section please put Student Assistance).
+It costs as little as $3,000 a year or $250/month to support one student through the Student Assistance program.
+Donate to the Student Assistance Program.

 Helping Homeless Teens Graduate from High School

-Academic Success - by providing support that helps youth stay in school, graduate and prepare for life after graduation
+Academic Success - Providing support that helps youth stay in school, graduate and prepare for life after graduation

-Financial Stability - by providing a monthly stipend to assist with living expenses as well as resource referrals for additional financial assistance, employment opportunities and other needs
+Financial Stability - Providing a monthly stipend to assist with living expenses as well as resource referrals for additional financial assistance, employment opportunities and other needs

-Healthy Lifestyles - through psychosocial education, linkages to health-related resources and the provision of mental health counseling
+Healthy Lifestyles - Psychosocial education, linkages to health-related resources and the provision of mental health counseling

 Results - The Student Assistance Program has served 171 students over the past five completed school years, supporting them as they worked hard to complete their high school education.
 In those past five years, 93% of seniors have graduated and 84% of underclassmen have moved on to the next grade level or graduated.